 The variable \(c\) is defined to be a cup (any cup).
 We are defining the property full, so full is in italics.
 We define full to mean that you cannot put anything else in the cup.
 If you had a cup, you could test to see if you could put anything else in it or not.

-In the following definition we define the property non-negative for an integer.
+We now define the property non-negative for an integer.
 With the first sentence, “Let \(a\) be an integer,” we indicate for what kind of object we want to define a property.
 In the second sentence we refer to the integer \(a\) and give the condition under which it is called non-negative.

 Let \(a\) be an integer.
 When we say \(a\) is non-negative, we mean that \(a\ge 0\text{.}\)